Your options for getting training on using fireworks.

 Training to become a professional

-If you are already experienced with consumer fireworks and wanting to take the next step into professional fireworks, there are generally two options (based on the experiences of my many forum members who turned professional).
+If you are already experienced with consumer fireworks and wanting to take the next step into professional fireworks, there are generally two options.

 Firstly if you are wanting to fire professional shows for an existing company, that is to say as an employee, generally the company you work for will sort out your training.
 This is usually on-the-job training and experience initially, followed by BPA Level 1 and 2 training and exams.